dhellmann/pymotw/PyMOTW/atexit/index.rst

     :synopsis: Register function(s) to be called when a program is closing down.

 :Purpose: Register function(s) to be called when a program is closing down.
-:Python Version: 2.1.3 and later
+:Available In: 2.1.3 and later

 The atexit module provides a simple interface to register functions to be called when a program closes down normally.
 The sys module also provides a